nodejs/node/doc/api/readline.md

 If the `readlinePromises.Interface` was created with `output` set to `null` or `undefined` the `query` is not written.

-If the question is called after `rl.close()`, it returns a promise in a never settling state.
+If the question is called after `rl.close()`, it returns a rejected promise.

 Example usage: